lj314159/backTester/README.md

 # Backtesting Engine (C++)

-A lightweight, dependency-free C++ backtesting engine designed for speed, simplicity, and full control.
+A lightweight, minimal dependency C++ backtesting engine designed for speed, simplicity, and full control.
 The engine uses only standard C++ headers and requires an Alpha Vantage API key for downloading historical data.

 ## Features